 Interbank and InRetail Pharma, a subsidiary of Intercorp, have entered into a syndicated secured loan agreement for up to S/161.9 million due on April 2025.
-The collateral granted consisted on mortgage over real estate properties and guarantees (fianzas solidarias) granted by several of its subsidiaries.
-As of December 31, 2020, the total outstanding debt under such loan agreement amounts to S/104.1 million at an interest rate of 4.7%.
+The collateral granted consisted of mortgage over real estate properties and guarantees (fianzas solidarias) granted by several of its subsidiaries.
+In May 2021, the loan agreement was refinanced by a new syndicated secured loan agreement for up to S/220 million due on March 2026.
+As of December 31, 2021, the total outstanding debt under such loan agreement amounts to S/220 million at an interest rate of 3.75%.